Last Updated on June 24, 2022 by Alan Anthony Catantan

 Without diving down into the technical mumbo jumbo, the domain name represents the administrative realm for the mailbox.
 It’s the literal address where emails are sent to and from.

-On the other hand, the email service provider is the email hosting provider that implements the sending, receiving, accepting, and storing emails.
+On the other hand, the email service provider is the email hosting provider that implements the sending, receiving, accepting, and storing of emails.

 Because of these requirements, many domain registrars out there have email hosting options.
 There are also web hosts that include free email hosting in their subscription plans.